Hyundai and Sony's new deal could see Spider-Man in a Santa Fe

 Cars are Andrew's jam, as is strawberry.
 After spending years as a regular ol' car fanatic, he started working his way through the echelons of the automotive industry, starting out as social-media director of a small European-focused garage outside of Chicago.
 From there, he moved to the editorial side, penning several written features in Total 911 Magazine before becoming a full-time auto writer, first for a local Chicago outlet and then for CNET Cars.

-Automaker partnerships with the movie industry are nothing new, the Hyundai's about to take a big bet along these lines, putting itself into cahoots with a studio that has some big flicks on the horizon.being one of the most obvious in recent memory.
+Automaker partnerships with the movie industry are nothing new, the Marvel Cinematic Universe being one of the most obvious in recent memory.
 It's a simple formula: Take a blockbuster movie, throw in an actual brand or two and hope that results in boosted sales.

 Hyundai announced this week that it has inked a deal with Sony Pictures Entertainment that will put the Korean automaker's products and technologies into a number of upcoming Sony pictures.
-According to the release, Hyundai's IP will make its way into five different forthcoming movies, including the follow-ups toand .
-The former is scheduled to release in late 2021, with the latter arriving in .
+According to the release, Hyundai's IP will make its way into five different forthcoming movies, including the follow-ups to Spider-Man: Far From Home and Spider-Man: Into the Spider-Verse.
+The former is scheduled to release in late 2021, with the latter arriving in late 2022.
 Other collaborations will be announced at a later date, Hyundai said.

 While it's entirely possible my headline could come true, that's likely not the direction Hyundai will take.
 By the sounds of its press release, it appears this partnership goes well beyond hawking

 .
 The release makes mention of all sorts of things, including "a wide range of opportunities to leverage Sony Pictures IP for marketing content and immersive entertainment, collaborate on infrastructure and vehicular concepts for Sony Pictures movies, co-create virtual reality and